comick/tonio/README.md

 If folder is there, the file `/usr/share/tonio/library/${MY_TAG_ID}/${MY_TAG_ID}.m3u` will be played.
 That's your entry point.
 File format is the kinda-standard `m3u`, anything uderstood by vlc can be put there.
 Make sure both `m3u` and media files are uploaded and paths in `m3u` are correct.

 > Hint: web radios also work.
+Just make sure your tonio is connected to the Internet.

-The web UI allows you to see the content of playlists.
-Later playlist management could be done without requiring the used to unplug the SD card.
+Currently, the web UI only allows you to see the content of playlists.
+Later, playlist management could be done without requiring the user to unplug the SD card.

-> The Buildroot configuration has a very limite set of decoders, only the most commonly used are enabled.
+> The Buildroot configuration has a very limit set of decoders, only the most commonly used (vorbis, mp3) are enabled.
 > If you need more decoding capabilities, make sure decoder packages are enabled before build.